-Crying investment boss apologises to clients after losing million to oil market nosedive
+Weeping investment boss apologises to clients after losing millions to oil market nosedive

 In the video, Cordier says that he had 290 clients, but doesn't go into details about how much money was lost in the recent market rout.

-The BBC, however, suggests the losses could exceed $150 million, quoting Ohio lawyer Jason Albin who is currently working with around 80 clients on the issue.
+The BBC, however, suggests the losses could exceed US$150 million, quoting Ohio lawyer Jason Albin who is currently working with around 80 clients on the issue.